NETTLE AND PARSLEY DETOX BROTH

 PREPPING AND STORAGE

-- Refrigeration: After cooling, store broth in a sealed jar in the fridge for up to 2 days.
+- Refrigeration: After cooling, store broth in a sealed jar in the refrigerator for up to 2 days.

 - Reheat Gently: Warm over low heat to maintain herbal potency and avoid boiling.